Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • les viennoiseries (pastries) — vee-en-was-REE

-• du jus de fruit (juice) – jhoo de froo-WEE
+• jus de fruit (juice) – jhoo de froo-WEE

-In other words, the standard breakfast will be a hot drink, coffee or tea, a slice of baguette with butter and jam, possibly a pastry (or not), and maybe fruit juice.
-Rather banal.
+In other words, the standard breakfast will be a hot drink, like coffee or tea, a slice of baguette with butter and jam, possibly a pastry (or not), and maybe fruit juice.
+Rather boring.
 Kids, however, will also have cereal, and the habit is creeping into adulthood.

 La tartine